 Don’t Overlook State Tax Credits

 Scholarship tax credits are growing in popularity as a way for some residents to pay for private education.
-According to the National Conference of State Legislatures, as of January 2017, 17 states had scholarship tax credit programs in place.
+There are currently 22 scholarship tax credit programs in 17 states, according to the Education Commission of the States.
 Through these programs, both individuals and corporations can divert some of their owed state taxes to private nonprofit scholarship-granting organizations that issue scholarships to K-12 students.

 Choose a Different School

-You or your children may have your heart set on a particular school, but choosing a different school may be a simple way to cut your expenses by half or even more.
+You or your children may have your heart set on a particular school, but if it is cost prohibitive for your family, choosing a different school may be a simple way to cut your expenses by half or even more.
 There are plenty of prestigious private schools out there, and the bottom line is that the education they provide is not always significantly different.
 Even among the elite schools, there can be significant variations in pricing — and available financial need — so don’t lock yourself into a single option.

-For example, the average cost of tuition at a private high school in New York is $25,122 per year, but the lowest-cost private high school, River Valley Mennonite School, has a tuition of just $1,800 per year, according to Private School Review.
+For example, the average cost of tuition at a private high school in California is $15,895 per year.
+The highest cost tuition is for The Webb School, at an astonishing $73,320 per year, but the lowest-cost private high school, The Learning Experience Early Education Center, has a tuition of just $1,100 per year, according to Private School Review.

 Negotiate a Lower Rate

 The advertised rate you see for private education tuition may not always be fixed.
 If you’re able to employ traditional negotiation tactics — like having something to offer but being able to walk away from the table — you might be able to knock down the actual tuition rate you’re asked to pay.
 This may be particularly true with smaller or less well-known institutions that are looking to boost their enrollment rates.
 In any case, it never hurts to ask, as you might be surprised at the concessions certain schools are willing to make.